hsf-training/hsf-training-cicd-github/content/episodes/12-skim-milk/index.md

 ## We're too naive

 Ok, fine.
 That was way too easy.
 It seems we have a few issues to deal with.
 The `skim` binary in the `build_skim` job isn't in the `skim` job by default.
-We need to use GitHub `artifacts` to copy over this from the right job.
+We need to use GitHub `artifacts` to copy this over from the right job.

 ### Artifacts

-Artifacts are used to upload (`upload-artifact`) and download  (`download-artifact`) files and directories which should be attached to the job after this one has completed.
-That way it can share those files with another job in the same workflow.
+Artifacts are used to upload (`upload-artifact`) and download  (`download-artifact`) files and directories that should be attached to the job after this one has completed.
+That way, it can share those files with another job in the same workflow.

 {{< callout type="checklist" title="More Reading" >}}
 - [https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts)